Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Screwdriver

 When it comes to fixing a blown fuse, having the right tools on hand is essential.
 One of the most important tools you will need is a screwdriver.
-This tool will allow you to safely access the fuse box and remove the blown fuse without causing any damage.
+This tool will allow you to access the fuse box and remove the blown fuse without causing any damage.
 Make sure to choose a screwdriver that fits the screws in your fuse box to avoid any frustration during the process.

 Replacement Fuses